lytves/hotel-servlets/README.md

 Universidad de Valencia, Ingeniería de Servicios y Aplicaciones Web, Ingenería del software, 2016-17

 ___

+JAVA EE MVC web application based on use of servlets and jsp

 Java EE application server: **GlassFish v.4.1.1**

 You need to create the roles to gain access to the intranet management web application.